From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Results

-The overview of our virtual screening pipeline using Dynaformer is shown in Fig.~\ref{fig:intro}\textbf{A}, including the MD trajectory dataset preparation, model training, performance evaluation, virtual screening and wet-lab validation.
-To feed data into the deep learning model, snapshots from MD trajectories are converted into graphs representing the ligand binding structures.
-Each snapshot is converted into a graph containing nodes and edges that represent features from atoms and their relationships, such as chemical bonds and non-covalent interactions (Fig.~\ref{fig:intro}\textbf{B}).
-A graph includes atoms and the inteatomic interactions from both the ligand and the protein within a certain distance cutoff.
-After preparing the MD trajectory dataset, we propose a novel graph transformer architecture, named Dynaformer (Fig.~\ref{fig:intro}\textbf{C}), to fully take advantage of the characteristics of molecular dynamics from the dataset and improve the predictions of protein-ligand binding affinities.
-Dynaformer is developed based on the Graphormer, which has been proven to be effective for the property prediction of small molecules~\cite{ying2021transformers}.
-Nevertheless, the original Graphormer version was designed for encoding the features of small molecules, that is, it can only encode the feature of isolated molecules with covalent bonds, and failed to handle the non-covalent bonds between the proteins and ligands, despite that these non-covalent interactions with divergent directionality and saturation are actually the essential intermolecular forces that ``glue" the ligand to the binding site.
-To capture these intricated non-covalent interaction features, Dynaformer introduces additional attention bias terms to encode the structural information regarding the interatomic distances and angles between these bonds.
-In addition, the Gaussian basis function (GBF) is used for structural encodings, which is a common form of energy function in computational chemistry to map structural information to energy contributions (Eq.~\ref{eq:gbf} in Methods)~\cite{bartok2010gaussian}.
-In this way, from the graph representation of a protein-ligand complex, we are able to model the protein-ligand interactions of a snapshot from an MD trajectory.
-Moreover, to model longer-range interactions that may affect the ligand binding beyond the distance cutoff of the graph representation, three fingerprints from ECIF~\cite{sanchez2021extended}, RF-score~\cite{ballester2010machine}, and GB-score~\cite{rayka_firouzi_2022} are employed and fused into the final linear layer.
+An overview of our virtual screening pipeline using Dynaformer is shown in Figure~\ref{fig:intro}\textbf{A}, including the MD trajectory dataset preparation, model training, performance evaluation, virtual screening, and wet-lab validation.
+To feed data into our deep learning model, snapshots from MD trajectories are converted into graphs representing the ligand binding structures.
+Each snapshot is converted into a graph containing nodes and edges that represent features of atoms and their relationships, such as chemical bonds and non-covalent interactions (Figure~\ref{fig:intro}\textbf{B}).
+A graph includes atoms and the interatomic interactions from both the ligand and the protein within a certain distance cutoff.
+After preparing the MD trajectory dataset, we propose a novel graph transformer architecture, named Dynaformer (Figure~\ref{fig:intro}\textbf{C}), to fully take advantage of the characteristics of molecular dynamics from the dataset and improve the predictions of protein-ligand binding affinities.